 Am I Codependent?

-Circle the number below of any statement that seems to describe you in relationships.
+Note the number below of any statement that seems to describe you in relationships.
 Take your time.
 This is an exercise in curiosity not in self-criticism.
 Codependency makes it difficult to see your own thoughts, feelings and actions clearly because your focus is primarily on others.
 In codependency, value comes from the opinions of others and safety comes from feeling needed.
 The following list is intended to help you to identify those areas of codependent response that are your particular areas of struggle in relationships.
 Be curious.
 The beginning of recovery is getting to know yourself more clearly.

 1. My relationships often involve people who need my help or are somehow dependent on me.